 It's very useful to have a set of job interview questions about leadership that can help you determine if your candidate is a good leader.
 These important questions serve to identify leadership capabilities for any individual who will be hired into a leadership role in your organization.

 Additionally, the most successful organizations foster leadership in all of their employees at every level of the organization.
 The following sample interview questions will also help you identify the leadership potential of your candidates for other company roles.

 Start out by understanding the qualities and characteristics that you seek in a leader.
-You may find some insight by first reading the ten characteristics of a successful leadership style.
+You may find some insight by first researching the characteristics of a successful leadership style.
 These will ensure that your questions are formulated to identify the right beliefs, traits, values, and experience.

 Questions to Determine If a Job Candidate Is a Good Leader